redbananamoon/login/README.md

 ## Dummy login page for revealing autofill credentials from your password manager.<br />
-Just point your browser to https://redbananamoon.github.io/login/ e.g. using your Apple Watch to reveal Kaychain autofill credentials due to lack of a native Passwords app on the Apple Watch.
+Just point your browser to https://redbananamoon.github.io/login/ e.g. using your Apple Watch to reveal Kaychain autofill credentials.